 c.
 1300 (probably older; piehus "bakery" is attested from late 12c.), "baked dish of pastry filled with a preparation of meats, spices, etc., covered with a thick layer of pastry and baked," from Medieval Latin pie "meat or fish enclosed in pastry" (c.
 1300), which is perhaps related to Medieval Latin pia "pie, pastry," also possibly connected with pica "magpie" (see pie (n.2)) on notion of the bird's habit of collecting miscellaneous objects.

-According to OED, not known outside English, except Gaelic pighe, which is from English.
+According to the OED, the word is not known outside English with the exception of Gaelic pighe, which is from English.
 In the Middle Ages, a pie had many ingredients, a pastry but one.
 Fruit pies began to appear c.
 1600.

 "magpie," mid-13c. (late 12c. as a surname), from Old French pie (13c.), from Latin pica "magpie" (see magpie).